GuillaumePressiat/rust_fwf_polars_example/README.md

 ## Summary

-With the exact same code parsing of file it takes:
+With the exact same code parsing of file takes:

 - ~ 42ms with Rust 1.79
 - ~ 97ms with Rust 1.81